frahman20/Optus-devops/README.md

 # How to deploy flask app in ECS cluster

+# Prerequiste: Confogure AWS CLI with access and secret key for the user

 # Run on local
 ```
 sudo docker build -t flask_docker .